w3c/PWETF/TPACDiversityFundProposalComms.md

 If there are other types of help you think would be appropriate in your case, you can still apply and explain the reason in your application.

-The TPAC Diversity Fund is sponsored by [sponsors].
+The TPAC Inclusion Fund is sponsored by [sponsors].
 If your organisation would like to become a sponsor, contact

 Read more about diversity at the W3C with the [2020 update on Diversity and Inclusion](https://www.w3.org/blog/2020/06/diversity-and-inclusion-at-w3c-2020-update-future-of-the-w3c-diversity-fund/).